ipatate/prerender-server/README.md

 [![Build Status](https://travis-ci.org/ipatate/prerender-server-example.svg?branch=master)](https://travis-ci.org/ipatate/prerender-server-example)

-# Example prerender server for web app
+# Prerender server for web app

 If crawler visit your web app, the htaccess return prerender response instead web app response.
 The prerender return the html complete.
 It use a google chrome headless for generate html.